Tax-Free Savings Account (TFSA): Benefits, Contribution Limits, and Eligibility

 What Is the TFSA Contribution Limit?

 The government determines and announces new TFSA limits annually.
-While $7,000 is the fixed amount for 2025, the annual contribution limit typically increases slightly each year based on inflation and rounding.
+While $7,000 is the fixed amount for the 2024-2026 tax year, the annual contribution limit typically increases slightly each year due to inflation and rounding.
 The table below shows the TFSA contribution limit for the past 10 years

 YearTFSA Contribution Limit